ShaharNik/ShaharNik/README.md

-### Hi there 👋
+### Hi there 👋🏽
-I'm Shahar Niknazar, currently a third year student in computer science at Ariel University 💻
+I'm Shahar Niknazar, currently a third year student in computer science at Ariel University 💻 <br />
+📫 Reach Me: shaharnik1@gmail.com

 <!--
 **ShaharNik/ShaharNik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.